jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via <cryptowjm@163.com> (preferred) or <wenjm@whu.edu.cn>, if questions or we share common tastes.

 # 🔥 News
 - <font color=Red>2023/12: I have moved to AU to begin a new journey.
-Thanks to whoever helped me and the China Scholarship Council (CSC).</font>
+Thanks to whoever assisted me and the China Scholarship Council.</font>
-[//]: # (- 2023/10/31: Coauthors and I let a paper be minor revision, after being rejected and recommend resubmitted months ago.)
-- 2023/10: My coauthors and I got two papers rejected :(
+[//]: # (- 2023/10: My coauthors and I got two papers rejected. )
 - 2023/10: My first submission to the [Journal of WoCrypt](https://documents.uow.edu.au/~fuchun/jow.html) was accepted by the Editor-in-Chieeeeeeeeeeeeef after revisions.
 See the bottom of this page and [the Publisher's website](https://documents.uow.edu.au/~fuchun/methodology.html).
 - 2023/09: Finally, I got this homepage done.